 Again, the answer to this question depends on the parties’ combined income as listed on their financial affidavits.
 If it is below $50,000, the parties will each pay $60.
 If their combined income lands between $50,000 and $99,999.99, each party must pay $120.
 Once their combined income reaches six figures, they must pay the private mediator’s hourly rate.
 Private mediators in Central Florida charge between $200-$300 per hour.
 The parties are typically required to split the private mediator’s fee.

-In summary, a mediation can, and often does determine the outcome of your case.
-As your divorce attorney, I will thoroughly prepare you in advance of the mediation.
+In summary, a divorce mediation can, and often does determine the outcome of your case.
+As your Orlando divorce mediation attorney, I will thoroughly prepare you for it before it is scheduled.
 When we sit down at the negotiating table, we will know exactly what our first offer will be, and what our minimally acceptable terms are.

 What You Need to Do

-If you are about to become involved in a divorce procedure I encourage you to call AAA Family Law at (407) 260-6001 and make an appointment for a free thirty-minute initial consultation.
+If you are about to become involved in a divorce procedure I encourage you to call AAA Family Law at (407) 260-6001 and make an appointment for an initial consultation.
 See Family Lawyer Retainer Fees.

-AAA Family Law also provides trial court representation in the Florida Circuit Court of the Orlando Metro area.
-This includes the counties of Orange, Seminole, Osceola and Lake.
+AAA Family Law provides trial court representation in the Florida Circuit Court of the Orlando Metro area.
+This includes Seminole, Osceola, Lake, Volusia and Orange counties.
 Our family law attorney handles appeal cases in all of Florida's District Courts of Appeal.